yos-virtus/must_know/README.md

 # Things that every programmer should know
 Programming is hard.
 You definetly need a guidance when you are taking on something that can be that compelling.
-So this document is a humble attemp to alleviate one thoughest professional paths for those who chose it.
+So this document is a humble attemp to alleviate one the thoughest professional paths for those who have chosen it.

 ## Focus on language agnostic things
 Do not underestimate the value of things like: time/space comlexity, big O notation, data structures, algorithms ect.
 Every technology is build on top of these concepts.